Final Fantasy Type-0

 “This game takes more after Final Fantasy XII, with its heavy political atmosphere and dark plot.”

-“Okay game, just not a fan of this one's warlike atmosphere and focus on way too many characters to keep up with.”
+“I'm just not a fan of this game's warlike atmosphere and the focus on way too many characters to keep up with.”

 - optimization1 mentions